awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 ## Creating an IAM Role Manually<a name="MySQL.Procedural.Importing.Enabling.IAM"></a>

 If you don't have an IAM role, you can create a new one manually\.
 Alternatively, you can choose to have a new IAM role created for you by the wizard when you restore the database by using the AWS Management Console\.
-If you want to have a new IAM role created for you, follow the procedure in [AWS Management Console](#MySQL.Procedural.Importing.Console)\.
+If you want to have a new IAM role created for you, follow the procedure in [Console](#MySQL.Procedural.Importing.Console)\.

 To manually create a new IAM role for importing your database from Amazon S3, create a role to delegate permissions from Amazon RDS to your Amazon S3 bucket\.
 When you create an IAM role, you attach trust and permissions policies\.
 To import your backup files from Amazon S3, use trust and permissions policies similar to the examples following\.
 For more information about creating the role, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.

 Alternatively, you can choose to have a new IAM role created for you by the wizard when you restore the database by using the AWS Management Console\.
-If you want to have a new IAM role created for you, follow the procedure in [AWS Management Console](#MySQL.Procedural.Importing.Console)
+If you want to have a new IAM role created for you, follow the procedure in [Console](#MySQL.Procedural.Importing.Console)

 The trust and permissions policies require that you provide an Amazon Resource Name \(ARN\)\.
 For more information about ARN formatting, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.